-The group carries out research into a wide range of topics involving astrophysical fluid dynamics and non-linear patterns.
-Specific astrophysical interests include the dynamics of astrophysical discs, planetary formation and evolution, extrasolar planetary systems and stellar magnetohydrodynamics (particularly dynamo theory, magnetoconvection and the physics of sunspots), accretion discs, protoplanetary systems, extrasolar planetary systems and galaxy clusters.
-Many of these areas of research are related to topics in non-linear dynamics, particularly pattern formation and bifurcation theory.
+The group carries out research into a wide range of topics involving astrophysical fluid dynamics and nonlinear dynamics.
+Specific astrophysical interests include the dynamics of astrophysical discs, planetary formation and evolution, extrasolar planetary systems and stellar magnetohydrodynamics (particularly dynamo theory, magnetoconvection and the physics of sunspots).
 More information about the group's research projects is available here.
 The Atomic Astrophysics group maintains a separate website.
 The group is part of the Cambridge Exoplanet Research Centre, which involves researchers from several departments at the University of Cambridge.

 - (Oct 2012) Dr. Henrik Latter has been appointed to a University Lectureship in Astrophysics in DAMTP.